j0sete/Doman/README.md

 ### Doman method for accelerated learning for children

-Beta version, only with a few images of Europe.
+Alfa version, only with a few images of Europe.
+Using Java.
+Futuras actualizaciones incorporarán el sonido.
-**You need OpenCV for make this program work.**

-*Alfa version, few images from europe path.
-Next releases are in Java, you won't need special libraries*
+*Alfa version, few images from europe path.*

 *Tested on Fedora 20*